vanilla-willa/travel-bot/readme.md

 Tutorial from https://blog.hartleybrody.com/fb-messenger-bot/.

 # About
-Chatbot to give user information about their travel lodging.
+Chatbot to give user information about their travel lodging by clicking on quick reply buttons.

 Inspired by my upcoming trip to China.

+(Not currently in production environment)

-My first time making a functional chatbot.
-Had an similar idea for a hackathon 3-4 years ago scraping with an OpenStreetMap with BeautifulSoup to locate public water fountains, but it was not a functional app.
+First time making a functional chatbot.
+Participated in a hackathon but was not functional, mostly conceptual.

+# Future Iterations
+Current iteration uses hard coded data in a nested dictionary structure.

+Future iterations include using a linked list for conversation logic, implementing a greet button, supporting text replies instead of only quick replies.